anoma/juvix/docs/reference/language/modules.md

 open Data.List;
 ```

 Now we can simply write `sort`.
-It is important to remember that when we
+It is important to remember that when we open a
-open a module, that module must be in scope.
+module, that module must be in scope, I.e., it must either be imported
+or defined as a local module

 Since importing and opening a module is done often, there is special syntax for
 that.
 The following statement: